3v1lg33k/Spacenet/ReadMe.md

 This project is complete with a full explained UsersGuide so this ReadMe.md is just to expose a fast description of this software .

+__NOTE:__ Something inside the UsersGuide doesn't reflect the current version but the Web Gui is intuitive so it's not necessary to update the Doc.

 # Demo
 Here you can see Spacenet in action : https://www.youtube.com/watch?v=_gUft6FBXsA